vivizuma/odin-web-scraper/knowledge-check.md

 * What name is typically given for a Git remote that points to a repo that’s been forked?
 * Can you directly send your changes to a repository that you don’t own/have write access to?
-* What should you do immediately before merging your feature branch into main?
+* What should you do immediately before merging main into your feature branch?

 ## Testing Basics